There is so much talent in world football, and the same is reflected in football management simulation games such as FM.

 This method doesn’t always work out positively, but it’s nice when it does.

-This is the most obvious method of increasing your transfer budget.
+This is the most obvious method of increasing your transfer budget in FM23.
 I had James Milner sitting on £120k per week in Liverpool and didn’t think twice before offering him to clubs to free up some money in the wage budget.

 When you sell players, the money earned from the transfer is added to your budget so you can reinvest.
 There are a couple of things to note, though.